curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 The first technique we will investigate goes by two seemingly unrelated names: _aberration-corrected bright-field (acBF) STEM_ @Ma_2025 and _phase-compensated single-sideband (SSB) ptychography_ @Yang_2016.

-The former name emphasizes the technique's close connection with a more recent technique called _tilt-corrected bright-field (tcBF) STEM_, which we investigate furhter in @sec-parallax.
+The former name emphasizes the technique's close connection with a more recent technique called _tilt-corrected bright-field (tcBF) STEM_, which we investigate further in @sec-parallax.
 Similarly, the term single-sideband comes from the structure of the WPOA forward model in @eq-wpoa-forward, which contains two redundant contributions at $bold(q)$ and $-bold(q)$.
-In the ideal, in-focus, case these two contributions are related by complex conjugation given by Friedel's law @Friedel_1913.
+In the ideal, in-focus case these two contributions are related by complex conjugation given by Friedel's law @Friedel_1913.
 Thus, one can reconstruct $tilde(phi)(bold(q))$ using only one sideband.

 In practice, the second sideband is not simply the first rotated by $pi$, because residual aberrations imprint additional phase structure on $Gamma(bold(q),bold(k))$.